PITTSFIELD -- It's a moment that Domenic Izzi hopes the students remember forever -- for their sake, as well as his family's.

 "I've never owned my own instrument," said eighth-grader Adam Shepardson, after carefully zipping his new violin into its case.
 He's previously been borrowing one from the school.
 "Playing violin is something I love more than anything.
-I'm so thankful that now I get to continue to play even after I leave here."

 The foundation's mission is to provide financial assistance for children to purchase musical instruments in memory of Izzi Jr., who was an accomplished graphic artist, photographer, editor, as well as a musician, according to his father.

 He was killed at age 40 in Providence, R.I. in an accident caused by a drunk driver in March 2012.

 Izzi was connected to Herberg through Mike Filpi, business manager for the Pittsfield-based Laborers' Local 473, one of 30 chapters of the Laborers International Union of North America that donate to the foundation.
 The Izzis are members of the union.